rey/reyhan.org/_posts/2015-12-19-twttr-autodestructor.markdown

 ---
 layout: post
-title: "How to create your own Twitter archive"
+title: "How to create (and destroy) your own Twitter archive"
 tags:
 - twttr
 ---